KevMcCall/Express-Portfolio/README.md

 ### npm start works because we have nodemon installed globally.

-We then add it to the package.json scripts file:
+We then add it to the package.json scripts:
 ```
 "scripts": {
     "start": "nodemon server.js"